CVidrio/ffa-framework/docs/parameter-estimation.md

 2. Maximum likelihood (MLE)
 3. Generalized maximum likelihood (GMLE)

+**Note**: The parameterization used for the GEV distributions is different from the parameterization used by the `lmom` library.
+In particular, the sign of the shape parameter is inverted for consistency with "Regional Frequency Analysis" (Hosking, 1997).

 ## L-Moments

 The method estimates parameter values based on the sample L-moments $l_{1}$, $l_{2}$ and the sample L-moment ratios $t_{3}$, $t_{4}$.